Proximity Switches - Hardware¶

 Magnetic proximity switches are activated when a magnet comes within a certain range of the sensor.
 Accordingly, they are “no-contact” switches - they do not require contact with the object being sensed.

 There are two major types of magnetic proximity switches - reed switches and hall-effect sensors.
 In a reed switch, the magnetic field causes a pair of flexible metal contacts (the “reeds”) to touch each other, closing the circuit.
 A hall-effect sensor, on the other hand, detects the induced voltage transversely across a current-carrying conductor.
 Hall-effect sensors are generally the cheaper and more-reliable of the two.
+Pictured above is the Hall effect sensor from West Coast Products.

 Magnetic proximity switches may be either “unipolar,” “bipolar,” or “omnipolar.”
 A unipolar switch activates and deactivates depending on the presence of a given pole of the magnet (either north or south, depending on the switch).
 A bipolar switch activates from the proximity of one pole, and deactivates from the proximity of the opposite pole.
 An omnipolar switch will activate in the presence of either pole, and deactivates when no magnet is present.